Adaptive and Robust Watermark for Generative Tabular Data: Properties of Pairwise Tabular Watermarking Algorithm

-where $c \in \{0.00, 0.01, \cdots, 1.00 \}$ is the left grid point in $I_j$. \end{theorem} Intuitively, with larger bin size $\nicefrac{1}{b}$, the probability that our proposed watermarking scheme can withstand truncation attack increases as the truncated elements are more likely to fall into the same bins as the original elements.
-On the other hand, when the bins are more fine-grained, truncation would almost surely move the watermarked data outside of the original intervals.
-This result presents an interesting trade-off between smaller bin width for higher fidelity (see \Cref{thm:fidelity}) and bigger bin width for better robustness, which has not been studied in prior work on watermarking tabular data.
-With this insight, we can choose the bin width to be the same as the truncation grid size, \ie $\nicefrac{1}{b} = \nicefrac{1}{10^p}$ or $b = 10^p$ to ensure high fidelity and robustness.
+In \cref{thm:truncation}, we show that the probability that the watermarked value under truncation falls in a red bin increases with $b$ (and inversely to $1/b$).
+This result presents an interesting trade-off between smaller bin width for higher fidelity (see \Cref{thm:fidelity}) and bigger bin width for better robustness, which has not been studied in prior work on watermarking tabular data. \begin{theorem} Let $p$ be the precision of a given watermarked element $x \in I_j = [\nicefrac{j-1}{b}, \nicefrac{j}{b}]$ truncated using~\Cref{eq:trunc}.
+The probability that the truncated element $\xtr$ falls out of its original green interval is